For Immediate Release

 9–12: “Soul Dog” by Elijah Croyle

 Glacier Peak High School, Snohomish, Washington

 Teacher: Tadd Morris

-9-12 Honorable Mention: “If Only” by Elijah Culp
+9–12 Honorable Mention: “Time Machine” by Madeline Cahill

 National Association for Music Education, among the world’s largest arts education organizations, is the only association that addresses all aspects of music education.
 NAfME advocates at the local, state, and national levels; provides resources for teachers, parents, and administrators; hosts professional development events; and offers a variety of opportunities for students and teachers.
 The Association has supported music educators at all teaching levels for more than a century.
 With more than 60,000 members teaching millions of students nationwide, the organization is the national voice for music education in the United States.

 Follow NAfME on Twitter (twitter.com/nafme) and on Facebook (facebook.com/nafme).